oscarryz/yz-design-notes/README.md

 ```javascript
 one_two: { 1, 2 }
 ```
-They behave the same as the other blocks, except they don't take parameters when executed, and naturally their values cannot be accessed by name, only by index.
+They don't take parameters when executed, and their values cannot be accessed by name, only by index.

 ```javascript
 one_two: { 1, 2 }